 It is a stunning example of unique artistry.
 You won’t want to miss the chance to see amazing artwork and support local artists if you are in Northern Michigan this fall!

-2. Celebrate Apples At The Charlevoix Apple Fest – Charlevoix
+Fall in Charlevoix: Celebrate Apples at the Charlevoix Apple Fest

 Fall is the time of year for apples, and no one celebrates that better than the town of Charlevoix.
 This event features a farmers’ market, arts and crafts show, and tons of food booths displaying the goods from local eateries.